Hiker departing trailhead (view west) |

 The Hike

-From the trailhead (Table 2, Waypoint 01), the route runs down off the bluff on either of two use-trails to the west.
-On the flats below, the use-trails fade and the route drops into the wash.
-During cooler months, water flows past this point.
+From the trailhead (Table 2, Waypoint 01), the route runs down off the bluff on a steep use-trail that drops into the wash.
+The use-trail fades in the wash.
+During cooler months, water used to flow past this point.

 Following the wash upstream, the sides of the wash steepen, and then the route passes a red mud-cliff on the right.
 At the base of the cliff, notice a hard layer of white rock.
 This layer is impermeable to water, and hikers may see water seeping out of the red mud at this point.
 Impermeable rock layers like this usually are the cause of springs at Red Rocks, and at this point, the process is more visible than elsewhere. |